EESSI/docs/docs/governance/governance.md

 #### 6.3.8 Voting topics

 Anything may be brought to a vote during the meeting.
-However, if known up-front, issues that need to be voted on are announced at least one week prior to the meeting, to give Members the opportunity to cast an electronic vote if they cannot attend.
+However, if known up-front, issues that need to be voted on are announced by the Chair at least one week prior to the meeting, to give Members the opportunity to cast an electronic vote if they cannot attend.

 #### 6.3.9 Votes on amending Charter or Governance

-To amend the Charter or Governance, a two-thirds majority of all Steering Committee Members needs to be in favour of the amendment.
+To amend the Charter, Governance or Project Policies, a two-thirds majority of *all* Steering Committee Members needs to be in favour of the amendment.
 This is irrespective of the number of Members who have actually cast a vote, or are present at a meeting.
-There is no quorum for votes on amendments to the Charter or Governance.
+Since the majority vote is determined based on the total amount of Members (rather than the total amount of votes), there is no quorum for votes on amendments to the Charter, Governance or Project Policies.

 ### 6.4 Meetings